google/WebFundamentals/src/content/en/fundamentals/design-and-ui/input/touch/index.md

       <td data-th="Class">:hover</td>
       <td data-th="Example"><img alt="Button in Pressed State" src="images/btn-hover-state.png"></td>
       <td data-th="Description">
-        This state is entered when a is cursor placed over an element.
+        Entered when a cursor is placed over an element.
-        Changes in UI on hover are helpful to encourage users to interact with elements.
+        Changes in the UI on hover are helpful to encourage users to interact with elements.
       </td>
     </tr>